 What Is Miso Nikomi Udon

-In Nagoya, there is a special variation of Udon called Miso Nikomi Udon, sometimes translated as miso-stewed Udon.
-The Udon noodles are served in a thick, brown Udon noodle soup made from Miso paste.
+In Nagoya, there is a special variation of udon called Miso Nikomi Udon, sometimes translated as miso-stewed udon.
+The udon noodles are served in a thick, brown udon noodle soup made from miso paste.
 Miso is a standard cooking ingredient in Japanese cuisine together with sugar, salt, vinegar, and soy sauce.
 It is made by fermenting soybeans.

 The miso for the Nagoya-style Miso Nikomi Udon is red miso paste, an especially dark and flavorful kind of miso that is a delicacy of the region.
 Miso is mixed with a dashi fish stock to create the characteristic broth.

-Miso Nikomi Udon is served in an earthenware pot called Donabe and it usually arrives still bubbling and steaming hot at the table.
+Miso Nikomi Udon is served in an earthenware pot called donabe and it usually arrives still bubbling and steaming hot at the table.

 Not only is the miso paste for Miso Nikomi Udon special, but the udon noodles themselves are also not your everyday kind.
 They are typically much firmer, lending the dish an intriguing texture.